Monday to Friday

-The intellectual heart of the campus, the Neilson Library advances and celebrates learning, benefitting all who come to Smith.
-In October 2016 Maya Lin unveiled designs for a New Neilson Library, incorporating the original 1909 structure and reimagining the complex as an intellectual commons.
-The project will begin in summer 2017 and will be completed for the fall semester of 2020.
+The intellectual heart of the campus, Neilson Library advances and celebrates learning, benefitting all who come to Smith.
+Ground was broken in October 2017 for a New Neilson Library designed by Maya Lin, incorporating the original 1909 structure and reimagining the complex as an intellectual commons.
+The project is expected to be completed for the fall semester of 2020.

 The New Smith Libraries: a vibrant hub for learning, research, and scholarship.

 Get the latest construction updates and track progress with live webcams.

 Where's My Library?

 The Libraries are on the move this summer to make way for the New Neilson.

 New Neilson Library, east elevation